timurrrr/spherical-car-racing/README.md

 Open [`race_04.py`](race_04.py) and read the comment at the start of the file for rules and tips on how to proceed.

+## Race 05

+We're getting back to the basics, and racing a simple "straight, 90º corner, straight" course.
+Sounds simple, but the optimal solution will likely be more complicated!

+Open [`race_05.py`](race_05.py) and read the comment at the start of the file for rules and tips on how to proceed.
 ---

 Have fun!